How To Tackle Unconscious Bias in the Workplace: The Complete Guide

 Unconscious bias in the workplace is defined as having an unfair preference towards certain types or groups of people.
 We may think we are unbiased, but our minds trick us into thinking otherwise.

-Unconscious bias comes about when you cannot figure out why you like or dislike someone for a job interview they've attended; it's because of your hidden prejudices that affect how you perceive them without realizing it.
+One of the many examples of unconscious bias is when you cannot figure out why you like or dislike someone for a job interview they've attended; it's because of your hidden prejudices that affect how you perceive them without realizing it.

 Common Types of Unconscious Bias

 There are many types of unconscious bias that exist in our society.
 Some of these biases are more prevalent than others, but they all have the potential to negatively impact your company's culture and how employees interact with one another.